stu-ba/yap-3-user-guide/system-commands.md

 #### Example (shorten)

-In following example system creates an invitation that is indefinitely valid (in regards of time), sends email to **mr.dean@stuba.sk** and outputs invitation (registration) link to command line.
+In following example system creates an invitation that is indefinitely valid (in regards of time), sends email to **mr.dean@stuba.sk** and outputs invitation (registration) link to the command line.

 ```bash
 $ php artisan yap:invitation --indefinite mr.dean@stuba.sk